 Occasionally, the Corporation issues stock options to agents which do not fall under the plan.
-On January 14, 2014 the Corporation, in connection with a private placement of common shares and warrants, granted agent options to purchase 237,931 common shares for a price of \$1.45 per common share for a period of 24 months (see Note 18 (d)).
+On January 14, 2014 the Corporation, in connection with a private placement of common shares and warrants, granted agent options to purchase 237,931 common shares for a price of \$1.45 per common share for a period of two years (see Note 17 (d)).
 The value of these options is \$162,983 and this was recorded as a share issuance cost.